Compactness in Constructive Mathematics via Affine Logic: Abstract

 \section{Abstract}

-We study topology, particularly compactness, as an extension of Shulman's work for constructive mathematics via affine logic, while allowing propositional impredicativity.
-In addition to some basic properties of compactness, we prove the extreme value theorem and the Heine-Borel theorem for "cuts", which are a version of Dedekind cuts in affine logic.
-Moreover, from the antithesis translation of the Heine-Borel theorem for cuts to intuitionistic logic, we derive the Heine-Borel theorem for one-sided reals intuitionistically, and have verified its proof with the interactive theorem prover.
+We study topology, particularly compactness, as an extension of Shulman's work on constructive mathematics via affine logic, while allowing propositional impredicativity.
+We introduce a notion of compactness in affine logic and prove the fundamental properties of compactness, including the extreme value theorem and the Heine-Borel theorem for 'cuts', which are a version of Dedekind cuts in affine logic.
+Moreover, from the antithesis translation of the Heine-Borel theorem for cuts to intuitionistic logic, we derive the Heine-Borel theorem for one-sided reals intuitionistically, and have verified the proof with an interactive theorem prover.
 The code is available at \url{https://github.com/hziwara/CutsHeineBorel}.